open-telemetry/opentelemetry-java-instrumentation/dd-trace-examples/async-tracing/README.md

 In this project, we show you an instrumentation.
 We inject some code via A rule file.
 The BTM rule files describes when/where/how modify the legacy code.
-If you want to dig deeper, you have to refer to the [official documentation](http://byteman.jboss.org/docs.html)

 For instance, here is how to create a new span when the `method1` is called somewhere.
 Check the full class [code](src/main/java/org/javaagent/App.java).